 - Cascade model redesign.
 International collaboration to scientifically design refined methods, innovative roles for technologies, and an optimal number of involved actors. - A deep review of education schools.
-Specific online learning services for teachers of education schools, to generate cohorts with digital skills acquired at normal schools or Education Departments instead of the traditional in-service training.
+Specific online learning services for preservice teachers, to generate cohorts with digital skills acquired in education schools instead of the traditional in-service training.
 This can also help raise the respect for teachers and give them an incentive for their involvement in online learning projects. - International accreditation system.
-The creation of a coalition to help expedite the national processes to validate foreign studies, particularly from online learning,

-- and to define equivalences between online certificates and regular on-site studies. - Coordination of international cooperation agencies to carefully develop systems, contents, methods, and accreditation, to be used with mobile devices for online learning, beyond entertainment.
+The creation of a coalition to help expedite the national processes to validate foreign studies, particularly from online learning, and to define equivalences between online certificates and regular on-site studies. - Coordination of international cooperation agencies to carefully develop systems, contents, methods, and accreditation, to be used with mobile devices for online learning, beyond entertainment.